 - Freshly ground black pepper (to taste)

-- ~500ml boiling water (+ more to desired consistency)
+- ~500ml boiling water or stock (+ more to desired consistency)

 - 2 tablespoons vegetable oil, AND